-- Insert the measuring microphone fully into the adapter of the sound level calibrator and switch on the calibrator. - Note: After inserting the microphone, wait about 10 s to allow for static pressure equalization.
+Insert the measuring microphone fully into the adapter of the sound level calibrator and switch on the calibrator.

+Note: After inserting the microphone into the calibrator wait about 10 s to allow for static pressure equalization.

-\geq Select the CALIBRATION level using the F12 key.
+> Select the CALIBRATION level using function key F12.